AshAvalanche/ash-docs/docs/console/reference/blueprints.md

 The Ash Console is currently in alpha and **not production-ready**.
 It is under active development and subject to breaking changes.
 :::

-The Ash CLI provides a powerful blueprint features that allows to **create and/or update Ash Console entities** (projects, cloud regions, resources, etc.) using **declarative configuration files**.
-These files can be easily version controlled and shared with your team, enabling **infrastructure-as-code** workflows.
+The Ash CLI provides a powerful blueprint feature that allows **creating and/or updating Ash Console entities** (projects, cloud regions, resources, etc.) using **declarative configuration files**.
+These files can be easily version-controlled and shared with your team, enabling **infrastructure-as-code** workflows.

 ## Blueprints structure